grafana/metrictank/docs/metrics.md

 When the timer becomes 0 it means the in-memory buffer has been able to fully populate so that if you stop a primary and it was able to save its complete chunks, this node will be able to take over without dataloss.
 You can upgrade a candidate to primary while the timer is not 0 yet, it just means it may have missing data in the chunks that it will save.
+* `cluster.self.priority`:
+The priority of the node.
+A lower number gives higher priority.
+When using the kafkamdm input plugin this will be set to the number of seconds the node is lagging by.
 * `cluster.self.state.primary`:
 whether this instance is a primary
 * `cluster.self.state.ready`: